matmair/inventree-presentation/slides.md

 # We need you! invenTree.org/

-We are always lookgin for people:
+We are always looking for people:
 - reporting bugs / testing development versions
 - translating and proofreading
 - writing documentation